 Omlab created Modular by nature, architecture for insects, birds and other city dwellers.
-The modules are part of the green facade pilot of architecture firm MVRDV.
-On World Earth Day 2022, April 22nd, the waste based fauna modules have been placed in the Mobilane system next to lush native plants.
+The experimental modules are part of the green facade pilot of architecture firm MVRDV.
+On World Earth Day 2022, April 22nd, the waste based fauna modules have been placed in the vertical garden with the Mobilane system next to lush native plants.

-For Omlab, this speculative project is part of their designresearch: How can biodegradable materials for construction and infrastructure benefit (urban) biodiversity?
+For Omlab, this speculative project is part of the designresearch Building biodiversity: How can biodegradable materials for construction and infrastructure benefit (urban) biodiversity?

 The Association for Dutch Designers (BNO) wrote about this prototype and research, in a special about circular design [article in Dutch].